borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 For detailed information on request parameters, response formats, and example payloads, please refer to the Postman collection, which contains comprehensive documentation for each endpoint.

-Please explore the Postman collection for more insights into managing authentication, members, content posts, feedback comments and chat functionalities.
+Please explore the Postman collection for more insights into managing authentication, members, content posts, feedback comments, and chat functionalities.
 The Postman collection link can be found below in the documentation section.

 ## Project Structure